 Guidance doesn’t mean hsving a weekly conversation or something like that, but getting support or a push in the right direction when needed.
 Not via the internet or the annual visit of a foreign guru, but through personal contact, by seeing how things are going for you specifically.

-In this time of teachers who show many kinds of misbehaviour, who talk a lot but say little, some scepticism is easy to understand.
+In this time of teachers who are guilty of sexual abuse or other kinds of misbehaviour, who talk a lot but say little, some scepticism is easy to understand.

 A simple guideline is not to look (or judge) a teacher on apparent wisdom, but to look for morality and then for concentration.